Skysurfer65/Login_CRUD/jsdoc/README.md

 # jsdoc folder
 This folder is for jsdoc generated comments from within my javascript files.
 The html files will open in your local webserver.
-You will offcourse need to have jsdoc installed on your computer.
+You will of course need to have jsdoc installed on your computer.
 To generate docs you can use terminal command:<br/>
 jsdoc **filename** --destination **path**<br/>